 The effort to build a strong entrepreneurial ecosystem at the University continues.
-This began with the establishment of the Launch Lab in 2013, followed by the establishment of the Health Sciences Innovation Center two years later, and this year the inauguration of an Evansdale Innovation Center.
+This began with the establishment of the Launch Lab in 2013, followed by the establishment of the Health Sciences Innovation Center two years later, and the inauguration of an Evansdale Innovation Center in 2018.
 The Launch Lab continues its focus on student entrepreneurship, whereas the innovation centers are focused on the commercialization of faculty research.
 The HSC Innovation Center has had tremendous success in terms of SBIR/STTR funding.
 Leading the way is the start up Modulation Therapeutics, having secured numerous SBIR awards at this time.
 The plan is to duplicate this success on the Evansdale campus with faculty from Engineering.

 The Foundation's State of Minds campaign, which ended December 31, 2017, raised a total of \$1.2 billion, \$200.0 million over the campaign's \$1 billion goal.
 Campaign fundraising focused on priority areas that align with the University's 2020 Strategic Plan for the Future.
+The Foundation continues to report strong fund-raising numbers, including surpassing \$135 million each of the last three years and four of the last five.

-Despite the funding shortfalls and external economic challenges, the University is committed to strategically investing in its core mission and long-term quality, and positioning itself for financial stability well into the future.
+Despite the external economic challenges, the University is committed to strategically investing in its core mission and long-term quality and positioning itself for financial stability well into the future.
 Examples of these initiatives include: